SmartBear/readyapi4j/modules/groovy-dsl/README.md

  3. Send a GET to the URL ```https://staging-server/orders?filter=JonSnow``` and verify
     + that the request returned 200 OK
     + that the response contains the text PROCESSED
- 4. After running the recipe, either locally or on a TestServer, use a standard Groovy assert to check that the requests completed, and that the HTTP status and response met our expectations.
+ 4. After running the recipe, either locally or on a TestEngine, use a standard Groovy assert to check that the requests completed, and that the HTTP status and response met our expectations.

 Although we hope that these two examples got you interested in the Assert4J DSL, we've really only